2019 Overwatch League All-Star Game: Talent Takedown

 The Atlantic and Pacific coaches were to draft teams consisting of three casters and analysts and three all-stars, and square off in a 6v6 best-of-three series that included lockout elimination, escort and control.
 The format was changed, however, to only allow casters and analysts to play.

 Widowmaker 1v1

 The Widowmaker 1v1 included the top four Widowmaker players, selected and seeded by the All-Star team coaches, from both divisions against one another in a single-elimination bracket.
-Eliminations were head-shot only, and automatic firing was be disabled.
+Eliminations were head-shot only, and automatic firing was disabled.
 The quarterfinals and semifinal were inter-division, and the finals were an Atlantic vs. Pacific championship match.
 The maps were Castillo for the quarterfinals, Necropolis for the semifinals, and Ecopoint: Antarctica for the finals.

 All-Star Arcade

 The All-Star Arcade had fans vote for which game mode they would like to see during the All-Star Weekend.
 Voting took place on April 26; the events that the fans voted for were: